JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 Using this approach, the producer does not decide the distribution of work, rather the decision is made by the worker nodes, as they can choose when to work.
 If the workers are configured to request tasks whenever possible, such a design maximises the resource utilization of the workers and therefore the entire distributed system, as each worker requests work up to its own maximum capacity.
 The downside of such an architecture is the added overhead, as the workers have to explicitly request work, whenever their internal buffer is empty.
 This overhead is justified as it negligible in comparison to the large amounts of ``Task.data`` that sent via reply of the producer and enables proper load balancing of the worker nodes.

+### Task Serialization and Communication
+The system uses efficient serialization for network communication between producer and workers:

+**Serialization Process (Producer → Worker)**:
+1. **Metadata Serialization**: Task metadata (id, type, stream_key, shape, dtype) is serialized using MessagePack
+2. **Data Transmission**: NumPy arrays are sent directly using ZeroMQ's buffer interface for maximum efficiency
+3. **Multipart Messages**: Each response contains info + (metadata, data) pairs for each task

+**Deserialization Process (Worker Side)**:
+1. **Metadata Reconstruction**: MessagePack unpacking of task metadata
+2. **Array Reconstruction**: NumPy arrays reconstructed from buffer using dtype and shape information
+3. **Task Assembly**: Complete Task objects created with all fields including stream_key

+**Key Implementation Details**:
+- **MessagePack**: Used for metadata serialization due to smaller payload than pickle with similar performance
+- **Buffer Interface**: NumPy arrays sent directly without additional serialization overhead
+- **Stream Key Preservation**: Ensures proper task routing in multi-stream scenarios
+- **Type Safety**: dtype and shape validation during reconstruction prevents data corruption

 ### General Request-Reply Structure
 `REQ:` A dict that defines the type of request and optional additional information.